transceptor-technology/dutycalls.me.docs/docs/getting-started.md

 ## Step 4 - Send a test notification

 To check if everything is set up properly, go back to the sources page and click on the **Setup** button of the source that you have just added.
 A dialog now shows up.
-Click on the second tab called **Send test notification** and you are ready to send a test notification.
+Click on the second tab called **Test Notification** and you are ready to send a test notification.
 Just fill in the required fields and click on the **Send** button.
 If all is well, you should now see a notification in the inbox.

 ![image - Send test notification](images/setup-source-dialog-2.png)